 Agent Carter Season Two (2016).
 Now in California, Peggy and Jarvis unravel a mystery around “Zero Matter”.
-I confess I found this season to be quite disjointed, and the central concept didn’t seem fully fleshed out.
+I confess I found this season to be quite disjointed, the villain completely uninteresting, and the central concept didn’t seem fully fleshed out.

 Iron Fist Season One (2017).
 Long thought dead, Danny Rand returns as a mystical warrior who must take on the figures controlling his father’s corporation.
 Yes, it’s true, Danny himself comes across as a whiny bitch, and there’s way too much board room infighting and not enough mystical glowing hand fighting.
 But I think it set up some good things for later, especially showing dissension within the Hand.